Below are links to specific policies and procedures.

 Please see the links below for information relating to Canvas:

-Winter: All winter online and hybrid credit courses meet the same academic requirements as those offered during the fall and spring semesters.
+All winter online and hybrid credit courses meet the same academic requirements as those offered during the fall and spring semesters.
 Outside class assignments also are comparable to a regular semester.
-A maximum of 4 semester credit hours of coursework may be taken during winter session.
+A maximum of four semester credit hours of coursework may be taken during winter session.

-All Montclair State University students are provided with, and are expected to utilize, a MSU email account.
-The MSU email system is an official communications channel to the university community.
-Students may visit any public computing lab, or visit http://webmail.montclair.edu, for further information on using a MSU email account.
+All Montclair State University students are provided with, and are expected to utilize, a Montclair State University email account.
+The Montclair State University email system is an official communications channel to the university community.
+Students may visit any public computing lab, or read the Office of Information Technology’s Gmail documentation for further information on using a Montclair State University email account.

 The Office of the Registrar, upon receipt of the completed Certification of Enrollment Request form from the student, will provide enrollment verification for social security, jury duty, financial aid, health insurance, scholarships, educational loans, etc.

 The Certification of Enrollment will reflect either enrollment history or an individual semester.
-It will also indicate any MSU degrees earned, full- or part-time status, academic program and anticipated date of graduation.
+It will also indicate any Montclair State University degrees earned, full- or part-time status, academic program and anticipated date of graduation.
 There is no charge for a Certification of Enrollment.

 Students registered at Montclair State University are required to carry a valid Montclair State University ID Card while on campus.
-The MSU ID Card is necessary for such things as borrowing library materials, admittance into residence halls, dining facilities, computer labs, pool, gym, participating in student activities, and residence meal plans.
-Telephone: 973-655-4147
+The Montclair State University ID Card is necessary for such things as borrowing library materials, admittance into residence halls, dining facilities, computer labs, pool, gym, participating in student activities, and residence meal plans.
+For additional information, call 973-655-4147.

-All students enrolled in Winter or Summer Sessions courses should establish an MSU NetID (electronic identity that provides access to a number of online service at the University).
+All students enrolled in Winter or Summer Sessions courses should establish an MSU NetID (electronic identity that provides access to a number of online services at the University).
 This provides the primary means for you to receive important University communications during your enrollment here.
-You need to establish an MSU NetID to purchase a parking permit for use of appropriate surface parking lots and it is required for use of the Blackboard online learning system and to access online library databases and periodicals from campus or home.
+You need to establish an MSU NetID to purchase a parking permit for use of appropriate surface parking lots.
+It is required for use of the Blackboard online learning system and to access online library databases and periodicals from campus or home.

 AVAILABLE TO MONTCLAIR STATE UNIVERSITY UNDERGRADUATES ONLY.

-Any student electing the pass-fail option must complete the Pass/Fail Application form which is available in the Office of the Registrar, College Hall-Room 204 or online: Pass Fail Application.
+Any student electing the pass-fail option must complete the Pass-Fail Application form which is available in the Office of the Registrar, Red Hawk Central, located next to Panzer Gym, or online.